CBN disburses N9.7trn intervention funds

-The Central Bank of Nigeria (CBN) has disbursed the sum of N9.
-714 trillion through various interventions.
+The Central Bank of Nigeria (CBN) has disbursed the sum of N9.714 trillion through various intervention funding programes across several real sector industries.

 According the bank’s Development Finance Department (DFD) Report made available at its 2022 Retreat, in Abuja, yesterday, the Manufacturing/Industry sector had the highest allocation of 32.6 percent.